Land-use planning and financial innovation to increase Mexico’s resilience to climate change

 State of implementation/results

-• GITEC held two learning sessions with the assistance of small producers' organizations.
+• GITEC held seven learning sessions with the assistance of small producers' organizations.
+An estimated 170 producers and technicians participated in the events.

-• The Environmental and Social Management System (SGAS), the Social and Environmental Action Plan, and the Gender, Equity and Inclusion Action Plan were completed.
-They are currently under review and are scheduled for implementation in the second half of 2024.
+• The Environmental and Social Management System (SGAS), the Social and Environmental Action Plan, and the Gender, Equity and Inclusion Action Plan were completed in September 2024.
+This framework was rescheduled for implementation beginning in the first half of 2025.

 Latest Update: